Aaditya188/Collab-IDE/README.md

 # Realtime Collaborative IDE

-A realtime collaborative IDE with code execution, input/output, and built-in USACO submissions.
-Designed primarily for Competitive Programming and USACO, with mobile support for coding on the go.
+A realtime collaborative IDE with code execution, input/output.
+Designed primarily for Competitive Programming, with mobile support for coding on the go.

 ## Running Locally